Sampurna (TV series): Season 2

 Archi Sengupta of Leisure Byte rated the second season of Sampurna 3/5 stars and wrote "Sampurna 2 is quite watchable and might also be traumatising, but it lacks that charm and fear of watching two very normal people fighting against injustices in their own homes and against people who are also as normal as them."
 She praised the handling of such a sensitive topic, and Sohini and Rajnandini's performance but criticised the melodrama, cliched all powerful portrayal of the uncle, the half baked connection with the first part, less relatability and charm compared to the first part and the rushed up ending.

 Audience reception

 The first season of Sampurna emerged as the most viewed show on "Hoichoi" in a single month; in August 2022.

 Remake

-Disney+ Hotstar bought the remake rights of the series for the Hindi remake.
-Sampurna marked the first Bengali web series, which is scheduled to be remade in Hindi.
+JioHotstar bought the remake rights of the series for the Hindi remake.
+Sampurna marked the first Bengali web series, which has been remade in Hindi.
+The series Chiraiya was streamed on JioHotstar, on 20 March 2026.